-3. HOUSING REQUIREMENTS
+2. HOUSING REQUIREMENTS

-- 3.1 The planning authority indicate how Core Strategy gross housing requirements are to be accommodated by a combination of housing completions, planning permissions, small site contributions, housing allocations, mixed use sites, broad locations and assumed contributions from small villages and hamlets. - 3.2 It is the Objector's view that the planning authority under estimate net requirements and over estimate likely delivery of housing completions in the plan period.
-As a result a significant housing land shortfall has been identified. - 3.3 The detailed case is set out in appendices B to D inclusive but the table below indicates the extent of housing shortfall in each settlement category.
+- 2.1 The planning authority indicate how Core Strategy gross housing requirements are to be accommodated by a combination of housing completions, planning permissions, small site contributions, housing allocations, mixed use sites, broad locations and assumed contributions from small villages and hamlets. - 2.2 It is the Objector's view that the planning authority under estimate net requirements and over estimate likely delivery of housing completions in the plan period.
+As a result a significant housing land shortfall has been identified.

+2.3 The detailed case is set out in appendices B to D inclusive, including a detailed explanation as to why there is likely to be a significant shortfall in completions from the small villages and hamlets.
+The table below indicates the extent of housing shortfall in each settlement category.